 Polish Catholic Cathedral of the Holy Spirit in Warsaw, Roman Catholic cathedral on Długa Street in New Town, Warsaw, Poland

-The Polish Catholic Cathedral of the Holy Spirit is a red brick church located on Długa Street in Warsaw's New Town district.
-The building features two towers at its main facade and contains several chapels and worship spaces inside.
+The Polish Catholic Cathedral of the Holy Spirit is a red brick church on Długa Street in the New Town district of Warsaw.
+Its main facade is flanked by two towers, and the interior is divided into a central nave and several chapels.

 The community of curious travelers